RfidResearchGroup/proxmark3/doc/uart_notes.md

 * `usart btpin`, to change the BT add-on PIN
 * `usart btfactory`, to guess the current BT add-on UART settings and to reset its configuration.

-`usart btfactory` changes several times the Proxmark3 USART baudrate and parity till it matches the BT add-on settings, then changes the baudrate and parity of the add-on to a default value, then changes the Proxmark3 USART to the same default values, so everything should be back in order. (`btfactory` does more but we're only interested in baudrate in this discussion)
+`usart btfactory` changes several times the Proxmark3 USART baudrate and parity till it matches the BT add-on settings, then changes the baudrate and parity of the add-on to a default value, then changes the Proxmark USART to the same default values, so everything should be back in order. (`btfactory` does more but we're only interested in baudrate in this discussion)

 Manual configuration is also possible with `usart txrx -d "AT+Px"` and `usart txrx -d "AT+BAUDx"`.